Carreau/phd-dissertation/parts/cells.rst

 .. cells.
 Somatic cells of most multicellular organism, will also divide
 .. symmetrically leading to 2 daughter cells having the same genetic material,
 .. than the mother cell.
 On the other hand, Mouse OOcyte, will at some point
-.. of their maturation — Meiosis — divide asymmetrically two time in a row,
+..
+Of their maturation — Meiosis — divide asymmetrically two time in a row,
-.. leading to a mature OOcyte and 3 polar body.
+.. leading to a mature Oocyte and 3 polar body.
 ..
 ..
 ..
 Mitosis in normal cell,